-There we were in the carpeted kitchen of one of the first apartments, listening to the neighbor’s cats roam in our bushes and fumbling with shish kabob skewers.
+There I was in the carpeted kitchen of one of my first apartments, listening to the neighbor’s cats roam in the bushes and fumbling with shish kabob skewers.

-Ironically that apartment in upstate NY only had carpets in the kitchen and bathroom but hardwoods everywhere else… Tim and I were still navigating off campus living and living together in general so it only made sense for us to ditch the late night hot wings and incorporate more home cooked meals.
+Ironically that apartment in upstate NY only had carpets in the kitchen and bathroom but hardwoods everywhere else… I was still navigating off-campus living and it only made sense for us to ditch the late night hot wings and incorporate more home-cooked meals.

 Turns out not all kitchens come equipped with countertops though, so we set up shop at a big round table and laid out all of our chicken and sausage kabob ingredients.
 We made this meal often and always sought improvements that saved us time since filling the skewers took forever!